millouu/millouu/README.md

 - 👋 Hi, I’m @millouu
 - 👀 I’m interested in Coding and Cooking
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently building small and fun projects using Vanilla Javascript
+- 🚀 I recently completed a summer internship at SLB Pune
-- 💞️ I’m looking to collaborate on Web Development Projects
+- 💞️ I’m looking to collaborate on Web Development Projects and Design Projects

 <!---
 millouu/millouu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.